Nick-Son/Expertise/README.md

     domain: ENV.fetch('MAILGUN_DOMAIN'),
   }
 ```
-We need to add our mailgun credentials to our .env file
+We need to add our mailgun credentials, and a support email address to our .env file
 ```
 MAILGUN_API_KEY = apikey********************
 MAILGUN_DOMAIN = domain*****************

+SUPPORT_EMAIL = email@example.com
 ```

 ## Deployment